The Complete Guide to Instagram Tagging

 Make notes on your findings and use this data to inform your own Instagram strategy.

-Location and Product Tags: Make Full Use of Your Hashtag Features
+Account, Location and Product Tags: Make Full Use of Your Tagging Features

 The “#” symbol isn’t the only type of tag that has an impact on Instagram.
 To enhance your chances of success, make sure to incorporate the following tagging tactics as well.